aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/upgrade-overview.md

 ### Upgrading Kubernetes Versions

 Each EKS Anywhere version supports at least 4 minor versions of Kubernetes.
 Kubernetes patch version increments are included in EKS Anywhere minor and patch releases.
 There are two places in the cluster spec where you can configure the Kubernetes version, `Cluster.Spec.KubernetesVersion` and `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion`.
 If only `Cluster.Spec.KubernetesVersion` is set, then that version will apply to both control plane and worker nodes.
 You can use `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` to upgrade your worker nodes separately from control plane nodes.

 The `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` cannot be greater than `Cluster.Spec.KubernetesVersion`.
+In Kubernetes versions lower than `v1.28.0`, the `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` can be at most 2 versions lower than the `Cluster.Spec.KubernetesVersion`.
+In Kubernetes versions `v1.28.0` or greater, the `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` can be at most 3 versions lower than the `Cluster.Spec.KubernetesVersion`.

 ### Upgrade Controls